AntonioFranciulli/Tetris/README.md

 # Tetris
-A simple Tetris clone made with Python
+A simple Tetris clone made entirely with Python.